Groundbreaking International Law on Mercury Comes into Force Today to Protect People and Planet

 An interim secretariat to the Convention has now been appointed – and the first Conference of the Parties (CoP-1) will be held between 24 September and 29 September this year in Geneva.

-Of particular importance, the Global Environment Facility has been designated to provide crucial financial support and assistance to Governments from developing countries that seek to take action on mercury (in accordance with Article 13), recognising the need to provide financial support, amongst others, to fulfill the vision.
+Of particular importance, the Global Environment Facility (the "GEF") has been designated to provide crucial financial support and assistance to Governments from developing countries that seek to take action on mercury (in accordance with Article 13), recognising the need to provide financial support, amongst others, to fulfil the vision.

 A Catalyst for Transformational Change